 For Work on a tonnage basis, file with the Engineer receipted freight bills for railroad shipments and certified weight-bills when materials are received by any other method, showing the actual tonnage used.
 For Work on a volume basis, itemize evidence of the volume used.

 Gallon (Liter).
 Measured by actual item liquid volume.
-The Department will measure the following materials by the gallon (liter) at the following temperatures:
+The LPA will measure the following materials by the gallon (liter) at the following temperatures: